ivanprates/2018_Anolis_EcolEvol/README.md

 This repository contains R and Unix shell scripts, data, and results from analyses of the manuscript entitled:

-"Local adaptation in widespread anole lizards: Integrating population history and genome-environment associations"
+**Local adaptation in widespread anole lizards: Integrating population history and genome-environment associations

 By Ivan Prates, Anna Penna, Miguel T. Rodrigues, and Ana C. Carnaval.